 Library cards expire and can be renewed without charge.
 Renewing a library card must be done in person.
 There is a charge to replace a card before it expires.

 If you lose your library card, you should notify the library as soon as possible.
 You are responsible for anything checked out on your card.
 If you have forgotten your library card but have a photo ID with you, you may still check out items.

-Many library materials check out for four weeks and may be renewed for another four weeks if no one has placed a hold on the item.
-However, other materials check out for two weeks and may not be renewed.
+Many library materials check out for four weeks and may be renewed for two additional four-week periods if no one has placed a hold on the item.
+Some materials check out for a shorter period of time and may or may not be renewable.
 For current information about the types of materials available for checkout and their loan periods, ask a library staff member or visit the library's website.
 The library reserves the right to place additional limits on smaller or seasonal collections of materials.